openpaymentseurope/docs/website/versioned_docs/version-1.0.22/aspsp.md

 1. the user is presented a list of supported countries
 2. the user selects a country
 3. the system retrieves a list of banks for that country
-4. the user selects its bank
+4. the user selects their bank
 5. the system moves on to one of the other APIs to get account information or to initiate a payment